saintcarl/672v2/README.md

 NOTE!
-It will look like a kernel panic but wait 20 seconds.
+It will look like a kernel panic and freeze.
 Close to 95% Succes Rate